 2 Ad Exposure

 Next, you want to expose people to the ad itself.
-Copy tests can be performed on any type of ad or media, including video, sound clip, text, print ad, etc. Here are a couple of different methods for ad display, depending on your goals:
+Copy testing can be performed on any type of ad or media, including video, sound clip, text, print ad, etc. Here are a couple of different methods for ad display, depending on your goals:

 - Isolation display: The ad is shown without any other stimuli.
 This allows the respondent to focus solely on the ad you want to learn about and answer detailed questions about it.